shadsplan/linux/notes/lpi/2_Fundamental_Concepts.md

 - A directory is a special file whose contents take the form of a table of filenames coupled with references to the corresponding files.
 This filename-plus-reference association is called a link.

 ## 2.5 File I/O Model
 - One of the distinguishing features of the I/O model on UNIX systems is the concept of universality of I/O. This means that the same system calls (open(), read(), write(), close(), and so on) are used to perform I/O on all types of files, including devices.
-(The kernel translates the application’s I/O requests into appropriate filesystem or device-driver operations that perform I/O on the target file or device.)
+(The kernel translates the application's I/O requests into appropriate filesystem or device-driver operations that perform I/O on the target file or device.)
 - UNIX systems have no end-of-file character; the end of a file is detected by a read that returns no data.

 ## 2.6 Programs